kevinduh/sockeye-recipes3/egs/gridsearch/README.md

-## Hypeparameter Optimization with Grid Search
+## Hyperparameter Optimization with Grid Search

 This recipe demonstrates how to setup grid search, trying all combinations of hyperparameters.